 The comprehensive range of Movexx pedestrian tow tugs available means that there is a model to suit most tasks in various workplaces.
 Today’s towing tugs have compact design, low maintenance electric motors, long battery life and fast recharging.
 They are equipped with user-friendly “Smart” controls to assist the operator and log the work to assist workplaces in monitoring activity.

-Motorised tugs can be used by any worker to tow or push loaded trolleys or rolling loads with minimal physical effort.
+Motorised pedestrian towing tugs can be used by any worker to tow or push loaded trolleys or rolling loads with minimal physical effort.
 They are robust enough for both indoor and outdoor use.
 Compact brush-less motors are able to cope with high ambient temperatures, limited ventilation and dusty or damp environments.
 They have sufficient traction to move loads over surfaces where physical pulling or pushing could cause workers to slip, trip or and fall, another major cause of injury at work.

 Using Movexx tow tugs to move loads assists meeting the general requirement in workplace safety laws for businesses to have a “safe system of work” in place to prevent any risk to their workers.
 This solution also complies with specific safety laws relating to manual handling risk.
 These more detailed provisions state that those who operate a business must identify any task that involves “hazardous manual handling”.
 Pushing and pulling heavy loads meets the definition of hazardous and is likely to be a risk.
 Employers must then put a control measure in place that is feasible for that workplace.
 Tow tractors with specially configured trailers are especially suited to the safe and efficient handling and movement of multiple waste bins.

 Please contact our expert powered equipment team members, we service Australia wide including Melbourne, Sydney and Brisbane.